WallStreetMojo

 • It excludes Interest Cost and Tax Expenses of the business.
 It, therefore, is not a correct benchmark for determining the Net value of wealth created by the business for different stakeholders.

-• Certain companies, while calculating Operating Income, sometimes include non-operating items such as gains on Investment.
-As such, any stakeholder/Analyst must ensure consistency in the calculation method before making any comparison and resultant inferences.
+• While calculating Operating Income, certain companies sometimes include non-operating items such as gains on Investment.
+Any stakeholder/Analyst must ensure consistency in the calculation method before making any comparison and resultant inferences.

 • It doesn’t find much usage if one is interested in finding the free cash flows of the business as it doesn’t adjust for Interest expenses, which results in cash outflow.